ShreyashDahiwale/JavaScriptLearning/NODEJS.md

 - Node.js is the cross-platform JavaScript Runtime Environment which helps us to run the JavaScript outside of the Web Browser.
 (Cross-Platform: It is designed to operate on multiple systems).
 - It is built on Chrome's V8 JavaScript Engine.
+- Each browser has its own JavaScript Engine.
+- Earlier JavaScript is executable only in browsers because only they have JavaScript Engine.
 - It enhances the JS capabilities to use for building server-side applications.
 - V8 Engine: This engine compiles JavaScript code into machine code, allowing for efficient and fast execution.